empowerai/fs-middlelayer-api/docs/permit-creation.md

                 },

           - `fromIntake` indicates whether the field will be directly populated with user input.
-If set to `false`, `madeOf` must be provided, giving the fields, or strings used to populate this field.
+If set to `false`, the API will populate this field using the strings and fields provided under `madeOf`.

+          - `store` describes where this field should be stored, either in the middlelayer DB or in the basic API.
+It can list multiple places to store this field

           Files:
           - `maxSize` is measured in megabytes